vvveracruz/vvveracruz.github.io/_posts/2020-10-22-sql-intro-course.md

 summary: "Some projects completed in an SQL introductory course."
 wip: true
 nav: true
+includes-dir: 20-sql-intro-course
 ---

-# First project: New York Citibike
+# 1. New York Citibike

 For this project I worked from the public data set `bigquery-public-data.new_york_citibike`.
 I collated a few different data sources in Google Datastudio about the users, about the trips, and about the bikes used.

-### 🧑‍🤝‍🧑 Gender and user type data
+### 🧑‍🤝‍🧑 1.1 Gender and user type data

 **`ny_citibike_gender_usertype`:**